 If you are, for some reason, still using an older Angular version, please take a look at the following tutorials:

-If you are not sure which translation method to use with your Angular application, you might take a look at our other tutorials:
+If you are not sure which translation method to use with your Angular application, check out our other tutorials, e.g. How to translate Angular apps: @angular/localize and xlf

 This tutorial guides you through the following steps

 For this tutorial you'll start with a simple demo application.
-I assume that you already have basic knowledge of Angular, and AngularCLI is already installed on your system.
+I assume that you already have basic knowledge of Angular...
 You can, of course, skip this step and use your existing project.

 Create an empty new project: